sigcpp/sigcpp.github.io/_posts/2020-06-20-what-the-actual-const.md

 2. Write four versions of a function to return the length of a C-string.
 Name the versions `len_1`, `len_2`, `len_3`, and `len_4`, and have each version receive a C-string parameter using a different permutation of `const`ness.
-Then do the following in `main`:
+In the body of each version, declare/use only pointer variables and apply the strictest `const`ness on the variables based on the operations performed on the variable.
+For example, if the pointer variable is not used to modify the data, give it data `const`ness; if the address is not modified, (also) give it pointer `const`ness.

     {:start="a"}
-    1. Call each of the four functions to find the length of the same C-string literal, and print the value returned from each call.
+    1. In `main`, call each of the four functions to find the length of the same C-string literal (for example, `"hello"`), and print the value returned from each call.
 Directly specify the literal as the argument in all four function calls.
-For example, use the calls `len_1("hello")`, `len_2("hello")`, and so on.
+       Use any casting operations necessary to remove any compiler error or warning.
+(Do **not** suppress errors or warnings using compiler options.)

-    2. Call each of the four functions again to find the length of a C-string the user supplies at run time and print the value returned from each call.
-Use the same user-supplied C-string in all four calls.
+    2. Also in `main`, call each of the four functions again to find the length of some text the user supplies at run time, and print the value returned from each call.
+       Use the same user-supplied text in all four calls.
+Model the user-supplied text as a C-string and assume the user enters no more than 99 characters.

+    3. Which version of the length function is safest for another function to call in terms of assuring no side effect to the caller?
+Why?

+    4. Which version of the length function is safest within itself in terms of assuring that only the variables (including the parameter) intended to be modified are modified?
+If none of four versions is the safest within itself, write another version you deem is safest (OK to use non-pointer variables).
+Explain how the new version improves safety within the function.

+    5. Which version of the length function is "safe enough" for use overall?
+Why?

+    6. Is there some code that can be used **unchanged as the entire function body** in all four initial versions of the length function?
+If yes, what is it?
+If no such code exists, why not?

+    7. Write a new version of the length function that declares no variables in its body and provides its parameter both data `const`ness and pointer `const`ness.
+This version should **not** call any other version of the length function.